heremaps/naksha/docs/JBON.md

 ## Introduction
 JBON is a shortcut for Java Binary Object Notation.
 In this binary format all values are stored as objects in a tree like structure that can be navigated quickly, but is at the same time very small.

 As the format name indicates, this format is object-oriented.
 All JBON elements are encoded using **units**.
-All **units** always starts with a type-byte.
-It identifies the type of the unit and therefore allows to identify the binary size and other attributes.
-Each unit can contain subunits, for example, a string contains unicode code-points, a map contains map-entries aso..
+All **units** always start with a **lead-in** byte.
+The lead-in byte identifies the type of the unit and therefore allows to identify the implicit size and other attributes.
+Each unit can contain subunits, for example, a string contains unicode code-points, a map contains map-entries aso.

+## Lead-in (type byte)

-The top most two bit of the type-byte selects the type-encoding itself:
+The top most two bit of the lead-in byte selects the type-encoding itself:

 - `1ttt_vvvv`: One of the eight primary parameter types with a 4-bit value parameter.
 - `01tt_vvvv`: One of the four extended parameter types with a 4-bit value parameter.
 - `001?_????`: Reserved (32 types).
 - `0001_tttt`: One of the 32 standard types without value-parameter.
-The first 16 are scalars, the last 16 are complex objects.
+The first 16 are scalars, the last 16 are structures.

 Therefore, the type-byte allows 12 **parameter-types** with a 4-bit parameter, 32 **standard-types**, and reserves up to 32 types for future extension.